Banner Image

 Q: Do I need to read all 10?

 A: No, one or two books can truly be transformative.
-Go for quality over quantity, applying what you learn.
+Go for quality over quantity and apply what you learn.